mpotter/slate/source/index.html.md

 The goal of Pre-production is to complete tasks that will allow for higher quality software to be created with higher concurrency in Production.

+The process is successful when more team members are introduced in Production in a manner that doesn't compromise efficiency or software quality.

+The risks to success in this process:

+- The Pre-production team doesn't just focus on Prereqs and spends more time than they need to before starting production.
+- Production is staffed too early and team members end up blocked by missing Prereqs.
+- Code patterns are missing causing the code base to grow inconsistent and more costly to develop and maintain.

 ## Start acceptance tests